arangodb/docs/3.10/foxx-guides-browser.md

 Note that it is not possible to override these headers for the CORS preflight response.
-It is therefore not possible to accept credentials or cookies only for individual routes, services or databases.
+It is therefore not possible to accept credentials or cookies only for individual routes, services, or databases.
 The origin needs to be trusted according to the general ArangoDB configuration (see above).